-Hello! — I'm Jim Lamiell, Product Manager at The New York Times
+Hello! — I'm Jim Lamiell, Sr. Product Manager at The New York Times

 I specialize in understanding and pursuing product opportunities, guiding day-to-day development toward organizational goals, and measuring success through qualitative and quantitative testing.